-Failing to maintain ESB's financial strength and liquidity, due to under delivery of required performance, including Environmental, Social and Governance (ESG), low investment returns, and growing capital intensity or negative developments in the external macroeconomic and financial landscape (e.g. recession, sustained inflation and high interest rates, geopolitical tensions)
+Failing to maintain ESB's financial strength and liquidity, due delivery of required performance, including Environmental, S Governance (ESG), low investment returns, and growing car negative developments in the external macroeconomic and landscape (e.g. recession, sustained inflation and high intergeopolitical tensions)

-- The failure to deliver the CapEx and OpEx within the regulatory allowances - The failure to deliver Group performance improvement targets - Continued volatility in wider energy markets impacting on margins - Increase in the competitive environment in supply businesses in Ireland and GB - Failure to secure an adequate renewable development project pipeline (with acceptable risk/return profile) - Reputational ESG perspective and the potential to limit ESB access to funds - Rising interest rates stemming from monetary policy or increasing risk premiums on sovereign or ESB debt - Inflation increases ESB cost levels faster than can be reclaimed under regulatory price indexing or in competitive markets
+- The failure to deliver the CapEx and OpEx within the regulatory - The failure to deliver Group performance improvement targets - Continued volatility in wider energy markets impacting on margi - Increase in the competitive environment in supply businesses in - Failure to secure an adequate renewable development project proje acceptable risk/return profile) - Reputational ESG perspective and the potential to limit ESB according to the second sec - · Rising interest rates stemming from monetary policy or increasi on sovereign or ESB debt - Inflation increases ESB cost levels faster than can be reclaimed price indexing or in competitive markets

-- Implement appropriate hedging strategies to safeguard the business - Ensure that a robust trading and risk management framework is in place - Continue thorough and comprehensive monitoring of market developments for low-carbon generation acquisition opportunities - Continue ongoing engagement with policy makers, regulators, investors and others - Proactive engagement with relevant stakeholders and Government - Dedicated ESG programme in place - Ensure stress testing of working capital facilities, ensuring ESB can absorb higher prices and taking on a large supplier's customer base - · Building flexibility into ESB's cost base and capital expenditure programme with continued focus on performance improvement
+- Implement appropriate hedging strategies to safeguard the business of the strategies and the strategies are strategies. - Ensure that a robust trading and risk management framework is - · Continue thorough and comprehensive monitoring of market de low-carbon generation acquisition opportunities - · Continue ongoing engagement with policy makers, regulators, inv - Proactive engagement with relevant stakeholders and Government - Dedicated ESG programme in place - Ensure stress testing of working capital facilities, ensuring ESB higher prices and taking on a large supplier's customer base - Building flexibility into ESB's cost base and capital expenditure continued focus on performance improvement

-- Defer/reduce planned capital expenditure, if needed - Implement financial flexibility measures to re-position capital in more attractive investment opportunities - Implement cost reduction programmes to restore competitiveness, if required - · Consider alternative funding and financial partnership options to deliver capital intensive projects (as required) - Implement regular strategic reviews taking macroeconomic climate into account; respond strategically and operationally as required - Continue to regularly inform policy makers of best options
+- Defer/reduce planned capital expenditure, if needed - Implement financial flexibility measures to re-position capital in investment opportunities - Implement cost reduction programmes to restore competitivene - · Consider alternative funding and financial partnership options to deliver capital intensive projects (as required) - Implement regular strategic reviews taking macroeconomic climate into account; respond strategically and operationally as required - · Continue to regularly inform policy makers of best options